Johnson Astills Solicitors Banner Image

 • Posted

-At Emery Johnson Astills we are alert to technological innovation and the implications this has with the criminal law.
+At Johnson Astills we are alert to technological innovation and the implications this has with the criminal law.

 Professional and amateur use of drones has increased significantly over the last few years, but it is increasingly coming under fire in relation to their legality and in particular safety concerns and the implications of invasion of privacy.
 Questions have been raised as to whether new legislation is required in order to permit the Police and Court to be able to regulate drone usage.